Stories

 Larry Dohey reflects on Latin services at the Basilica in St. John’s and the Portuguese fishermen who spent long months away from their homes.

-Ganesh Chaturthi: "all the locals are looking"
+Ganesh Chaturthi: “All the locals are looking”

 Ganesh Chaturthi is a traditional Hindu festival that is marked every year by Hindus in St. John’s with an event at Middle Cove Beach.
 Following a procession, a burning clay idol is sent out into the ocean.
 Dr. S. Bharati Reddy talks about how difficult it can be to engage younger members of the community in events like this.